Dr Ersilia Verlinghieri

 The work in these theme aims to open up planning to actions and contributes from grassroots actors and radical theory, not only recognizing their validity, but trying to understand their contribution in connection with the socio-political and economic dynamics that form 'mobilities'.
 Works include the study of the influence of social movements into transforming transport planning (Verlinghieri 2020; Verlinghieri and Venturini 2018) and the most recent research projects on the governance of radical decarbonization pathways with CREDS and on post-growth transport planning approaches with the RSA.

 Ersilia is Associate Fellow of the Higher Education Academy and has been awarded with merit with the University of Leeds Teaching Award.
-She has experience of undergraduate and graduate teaching from Leeds University Business School and Institute for Transport Studies, University of Leeds.
+She has experience of undergraduate and graduate teaching.
+She has delivered several talks and training programs for transport professionals and academics.